NinerXrayBravoTwoTwo/MassEnergyUnits/bio.md

 - We ride sport bikes,
 - We Scuba dive,
 - We ponder spacetime and nuclear physics and stars.
-- We do math proofs because the answers are absolute and true within thier contexts.
+- We do math proofs because the answers are absolute and true within their contexts.
 - We ponder the rise and fall of civilizations, the ebb and flow of wars, the actual scope and limits of reality.
-- We read the bible as it fits into other Helenistic writtings of the first millenia and try to piece that puzzel together.
+- We read the bible as it fits into other Hellenistic writings of the first millennium and try to piece that puzzle together.
 - *What do Software Engineers do?*
 - **We have fun** — and we watch our cats very closely :smile: